Smoke alarms: Everything you need to know

-Under Division 7A of Part 9 of the Environmental Planning and Assessment Regulation 2000, smoke alarms must be installed in all buildings in NSW where people sleep.
+Under Division 7A of Part 9 of the Environmental Planning and Assessment Regulation 2000, and smoke alarm legislation NSW, smoke alarms must be installed in all buildings in NSW where people sleep.

-Smoke alarms must meet the requirements of Australian Standard AS 3786, Smoke Alarms.
+Smoke alarm legislation NSW stipulates that alarms must meet the requirements of Australian Standard AS 3786, Smoke Alarms.

 Download the fact sheet

-Download the fact sheet to learn more about smoke alarms and your obligations as a seller of a home in NSW.
+Download the fact sheet to learn more about smoke alarm legislation in NSW and your obligations when selling a property in NSW.

-If you’re buying, selling or want to transfer between family members, let us help you.
-We offer expert conveyancing for property buyers and sellers across Newcastle, Maitland, Lake Macquarie, Port Stephens, Central Coast and NSW.
-Our team of solicitors and licenced conveyancers provide accurate, cost-effective and friendly service.
-Our app makes every conveyancing transaction simple and stress-free.
+If you’re buying, selling or want to transfer a property, let us help you.
+We offer expert property law and conveyancing across Newcastle, Maitland, Lake Macquarie, Port Stephens, Central Coast and NSW.

 From contract review through to settlement, you’ll have complete confidence in our legal support, making the process of buying or selling a little easier.

 NSW legislation stipulates that smoke alarms must be installed on every level of your home.
 This includes owner occupied homes, rental properties, relocatable homes, caravans and camper-vans or any other residential building where people sleep.

 Smoke alarms have been required in homes since May 2006, so if you’re going to sell your home, you must ensure that smoke alarms are installed and working.

 Legally, there needs to be at least one working smoke alarm for each level of the home.